-The Council will only accept DBS Certificates which are applied for through North Yorkshire County Council's online portal.
-However DBS Certificates that are issued to other Local Authorities will be accepted if it has been printed within the last four weeks, is to an enhanced level and has been processed in relation to the child and adult workforce employment position (as specified on the certificate).
+The Council will generally only accept DBS Certificates which are applied for through North Yorkshire County Council's online portal or any other third party which maybe appointed on behalf of the Licensing Authority to undertake such checks.
+However there is one exception, namely for DBS Certificates that are issued to other Local Authorities, which will be accepted if it has been printed within the last four weeks, is to an enhanced level and has been processed in relation to the child and adult workforce employment position (as specified on the certificate).